-The Garnett Passe and Rodney Williams Memorial Foundation Research Scholarships in Otolaryngology (L, I, R)
+The Garnett Passe and Rodney Williams Memorial Foundation Research Scholarships in Otolaryngology (I,L,R)

-- \$15,364 pa for science graduates, \$22,850 pa for medical graduates, plus allowances - 3 years
+- \$15,364 pa for science graduates, \$22,850 pa for medical graduates, plus allowances - 3 years of biomedical science.

-The scholarships are available to medical or science graduates for research in Otolaryngology or in related fields of biomedical science.
 Applicants must be enrolled in a postgraduate degree in Australia or New Zealand.
 Information and applications are available from the Garnett Passe and Rodney Williams Memorial Foundation, Pelham House, 165 Bouverie St, Carlton VIC 3053.
-Tel (03) 9349 2615.
+Tel (03) 9349 2622, Fax (03) 9349 2615.
 Applications normally close in August.